shadowfacts/shadowfacts.github.io/_tutorials/forge-modding-1102/tile-entities.md

 In the constructor, we'll simply call the super constructor with the material `ROCK` and the name `"counter"`.

-In the `getTileEntityClass` method, we'll return `TileEntityCounter.class` (this wil cause an error, but don't worry, we haven't created this class yet).
+In the `getTileEntityClass` method, we'll return `TileEntityCounter.class` (this will cause an error, but don't worry, we haven't created this class yet).
 This will allow our `ModBlocks` class to automatically register our `TileEntityCounter.class` to the name `tutorial:counter`.

 In the `createTileEntity` class, we'll simply return a new instance of our `TileEntityCounter ` class.